 “It goes without saying that culinary translators must be passionate about food and cooking!
 They should have a good understanding of gastronomy and know about different cooking methods, ingredients, measurements, and dishes from around the world.”

 “Next, culinary translators need to be good researchers.
 They should be able to find the information they need on culinary topics quickly, and they should also be familiar with the various resources that are available to them (e.g. bilingual dictionaries, culinary glossaries, etc.).

 An insatiable curiosity can also be a great asset – I’ve personally gone as far as having my DNA analysed to find out more about my ancestry and to learn about the culinary traditions of my ancestors!
 Little did I expect to find out that I’ve got the cilantro gene… Anyone else out there who feels that cilantro tastes like soap?”

 An understanding of context

 “It’s also important for culinary translators to understand the cultural context in which the text they are translating will be read or used.
 One of our clients produces content for a food delivery app aimed at chefs in busy kitchens – with the amount of shouting, clattering, and general noise going on in those kinds of environments, the text needs to be short, snappy, and easy to understand.
 In contrast, our work for a luxury food company requires a more delicate and embellished style.”

-What types of gastronomy texts can be translated?
+What types of texts does gastronomy translation involve?

 Culinary translation covers various text types, from recipes and menus to food labels and packaging.
 The marketing and promotion of food products and services, especially if the brand aims for an international audience, also relies heavily on translation.
 And with the rise of social media, culinary bloggers and influencers are increasingly translating their content to reach a wider audience.